srkuleo/noteset/README.md

 # NoteSet - my own app for tracking fitness results

 **Important: This is the continuation of noteset_archive app with App Router, RSC and Server Actions.
-UI not optimize for a Desktop, only check on mobile or Inspect it with a mobile resolution.**
+UI is not optimized for Desktop devices, only check on mobile or Inspect it with a mobile resolution.**

-Making this app with an idea to use it in a gym instead of a notebook.
+Making this app with the idea to use it in the gym instead of a notebook.
 Still WIP, plan to ship it soon.
-In the future might change the logo and add a hero image or a bg design pattern.

 ## Future updates and plans:

-- _Add drag option to rearrange exercises when editing._
+- _See the way for pending state inside both create and edit form, fix the layout problem (overscrolling on stateless pages, scroll kept after closing keyboard, div scrollable without touch-none)._

 - _Finish UI and logic for workout pages._